 More generally, wherever possible, Katherine prefers to receive electronic briefs, as she finds that these are more cost effective, convenient and efficient than paper briefs.
 She is always very happy to discuss the most effective way in which instructors may provide briefing materials to Counsel, in order to expedite the briefing process for all concerned.

 In terms of her educational achievements, Katherine has a Bachelor of Laws degree with First Class Honours and a Bachelor of Science degree with a Genetics major, both from the University of Melbourne (from which she graduated in 2008).
-She is presently studying a Master of Business Administration in her "spare time", with an expected completion date of late 2021.
+She is presently studying a Master of Business Administration in her "spare time", with an expected completion date of June 2022.

 Before coming to the Bar, Katherine was an Associate at the Federal Court of Australia, first to the Honourable Justice Michelle Gordon in 2011, and then to the Honourable Justice John Middleton in 2012 and 2013.
 Prior to that Katherine was a solicitor at Arnold Bloch Leibler, in the firm’s Litigation department.

 Since coming to the Bar, Katherine has been briefed to act for a range of regulators, government departments, companies and individuals.
 She appears both led and unled in all Victorian and federal tribunals and courts.